py-econometrics/pyfixest/README.md

 ## Call for Contributions

-We're always looking for enthusiastic people who want to contribute!

-There are multiple ways to do so: you can submit bug reports, suggest documentation improvements, and you can of course contribute code =)
-Additionally, we'd also be excited to learn about your use cases and any new feature requests.
+Thanks for showing interest in contributing to `pyfixest`!
+We appreciate all contributions and constructive feedback, whether that be reporting bugs, requesting new features, or suggesting improvements to documentation.

 If you'd like to get involved, but are not yet sure how, please feel free to send us an [email](alexander-fischer1801@t-online.de).
-Some familiarity with either Python or econometrics will help, but you really don't need to be a `numpy` core developer or have published in [Econometrica](https://onlinelibrary.wiley.com/journal/14680262).
-We'd be more than happy to invest time to help you get started!
+Some familiarity with either Python or econometrics will help, but you really don't need to be a `numpy` core developer or have published in [Econometrica](https://onlinelibrary.wiley.com/journal/14680262) =) We'd be more than happy to invest time to help you get started!

 ## Contributors ✨